profsmith89/ctps/_sources/chap09.md

 ## Some basic facts

 What do we know about the Google search problem?
-First of all, we can learn that webpages are simply text files written with a particular structure and adhering to one of several Web standards.
+First, we can learn that webpages are simply text files written with a particular structure and adhering to one of several Web standards.
 Since we are not worried about how they are rendered by a web browser but only what words they contain, we can mostly ignore the specifics of these standards and treat webpages as simple text files, like the ones we saw in Chapter 1.

 We can also discover that there are a lot of webpages out there.
-[Google says](https://www.google.com/search/howsearchworks/crawling-indexing/) that its search index "contains hundreds of billions of web pages and is well over 100,000,000 gigabytes in size."
-Let's not worry about what Google means by its "search index," and let's just keep in mind that there are so many webpages out there that they might be a challenge for our script to process.
+Google says that its search index "contains hundreds of billions of web pages and is well over 100,000,000 gigabytes in size."[^fn4] Let's not worry about what Google means by its "search index," and let's just keep in mind that there are so many webpages out there that they might be a challenge for our script to process.

 Finally, from our own experience surfing around the web, we know that individual webpages come in a wide range of sizes, where we measure size in number of characters.
 Many pages, however, are not much longer than a short story.
 In other words, it is probably the size of the total search, and not the search on any one webpage that will challenge us.

-All together, this information tells us a lot about the input to our problem.
+Altogether, this information tells us a lot about the input to our problem.

 ## Which algorithm?

 Now that we've thought about the input data, what can we say about the algorithm that will consume these data?
-We used several ways of finding a target string in some larger input string in Chapter 2.[^fn2] We could iteratively read each webpage as a string and use one of these to determine on which pages our search phrase occurs.
+We used several ways of finding a target string in some larger input string in Chapter 2.[^fn5] We could iteratively read each webpage as a string and use one of these to determine on which pages our search phrase occurs.
 We'd then collect and return a list of all these webpages.

 While this would work, we might want to know more.
 For example, we might also wish to know where on the webpage the search phrase was found, which means we want to use something like Python's string-find method.
 And beyond a question of functionality, we don't know anything about how Python has implemented any of its approaches.

 Unlike the first act, we now want to do more than just find a solution to our problem.
-We want to learn how to evaluate a number of different algorithms so that we can determine which does what we need and works reasonably well under the problem's conditions.
+We want to learn how to evaluate several different algorithms so that we can determine which does what we need and works reasonably well under the problem's conditions.
 Only then will we be sure that we've truly solved our problem for the use cases that concern us.

 ## Algorithms, formally

 Boaz Barak, a brilliant colleague of mine at Harvard, says that algorithms have three formal components: (1) a *specification*; (2) an *implementation*; and (3) a *proof of correctness*.

 In Act I, we focused largely on an algorithm's implementation, which is a step-by-step description of *how* the algorithm accomplishes its task.
 But *what* task is that?
 This is the job of an algorithm's specification.
-When given a fairly precise specification of the behavior we would like to see in an algorithm's implementation, there are techniques we can use to verify that the how satisfies the what.
+When given a precise specification of the behavior we would like to see in an algorithm's implementation, there are techniques we can use to verify that the how satisfies the what.
 In fact, there exists a whole field of *formal verification* concerned with the matching of software implementations against their specifications.
 When this matching succeeds, computer scientists say that the implementation has been proven to be correct.

 We won't concern ourselves with formal proofs of correctness, but we do need to stop being so loose in our specification of what our algorithms should do.
 By separating specification from implementation, we can compare two different solutions, which might match in their what but not their how.
 Sometimes we are happy to pay for more what (e.g., knowledge of not just that a search phrase exists on a webpage, but how many times and where it appears on each page).
 Other times, we want one particular what, and for two algorithms with a shared specification, we might be interested in the differences in the how of each (e.g., without any differences in what they do, which runs fastest given a particular input).

 ## A well-studied specification for string matching

 Let's decide upon a specification for our current problem-to-be-solved.
-This won't be hard because lots of programs we use everyday frequently need to find the locations of one string within another.
+This won't be hard because lots of programs we use every day frequently need to find the locations of one string within another.
 It's not just web search engines.
 Think about how many times you run a program and "find" is a command under the "edit" menu.
 Because this functionality is so important to so many applications, string matching has been a well-studied problem in computer science.

-In their popular text titled *Introduction to Algorithms*, the authors state a formal specification for string matching, which we'll use.[^fn3] It first describes the two inputs to the problem: a text array *T*\[1..*n*\] of length *n* and a pattern array *P*\[1..*m*\] of length *m* ≤ *n*.
+In their popular text titled *Introduction to Algorithms*, the authors state a formal specification for string matching, which we'll use.[^fn6] It first describes the two inputs to the problem: a text array *T*\[1..*n*\] of length *n* and a pattern array *P*\[1..*m*\] of length *m* ≤ *n*.
 It then defines a property called a *valid shift s*, which is an integer between 0 ≤ *s* ≤ *n* -- *m* where *T*\[*s* + 1..*s* + *m*\] = *P*\[1..*m*\].
 An algorithm satisfies the string-matching problem given text *T* and pattern *P* if it can find all valid shifts of *P* in *T*.

 In terms of our web search problem and Python data types, *P* is a Python string we typed in the Google search box, whose location we want to find in every webpage known to Google. *T* is also a Python string, and we can think of it as the concatenation of the text of every webpage known to Google.
 Each valid shift *s* is an index into *T* where we can find the start of an instance of *P*.